Material Safety Data Sheet for 1,6-Dibromohexane

 Fire-Fighting Measures

-Specific Hazards: Combustion releases hydrogen bromide, carbon oxides, and other toxic fumes
+Hazards: Combustion releases toxic fumes including hydrogen bromide, carbon monoxide, carbon dioxide

 Accidental Release Measures